hawley-jeffrey-bah/payment-accuracy/website/pages/programs/sba-7-a-loan-guarantees-purchases.md

       is complete, and verifying the proper use of proceeds and reviewing expenses for eligibility of reimbursement.'
     Mitigation_Strategy: app3_1
+  - Action_Taken: Not Completed
+    Completion_Date: The corrective action was not fully completed this reporting period
+    Description_Action_Taken: 'Internal training for purchase processors, reviewers, and approvers includes information to determine proper recommendation of guaranty purchase or denial: ensuring that borrower and loan eligibility requirements are met; ensuring that liquidation expenses are appropriate and/or approved, verifying the documentation and accuracy of calculations, ensuring that documentation for account reconciliation is complete, and verifying the proper use of proceeds and reviewing expenses for eligibility of reimbursement.

+      Training is an ongoing process.

+      '
+    Mitigation_Strategy: atp3_1
   Confidence_Level: 95% to <100%
   End_Date: 03/2024
   Hide_Improper_Payment_Estimates_Doughnut_Chart: false